Slack screen sharing under Wayland

 ...

-As you can see Zoom reads (and probably later parses) the entire /etc/os-release file.
-This file contains identification data for the current running distro including name and version.
-Because Debian Sid doesn’t have the version variables set, Zoom erroneously misinterpret it as an old version instead of the newest.
+As you can see, Zoom reads (and probably later parses) the entire /etc/os-release file.
+This file contains identification data for the currently running distro, including its name and version.
+Because Debian Sid doesn’t have the version variables set, Zoom erroneously misinterprets it as an old version instead of the newest.
 Thus, it refuses to enable the Share Screen feature.
 Adding the relevant version variables solves this issue.

 See also: man os-release (5)